semgrep/semgrep-docs/docs/getting-started/cli.md

 <Login />

-You must login to your Semgrep account before proceeding.
+You must log in to your Semgrep account before proceeding.
 Otherwise, you can't use `semgrep ci`.

 ## Scan your project